 Indiana State University offers an online bachelor’s program in Criminology and Criminal Justice Program designed to prepare students for careers in the fields of corrections, law enforcement, juvenile justice, and private security, as well as other related areas, such as private security management and private investigation.
 The program aims to provide students with a valuable experience both inside and outside the classroom.

 In the program, students will cover a wide range of topics through their coursework, such as the criminal justice system, criminal behavior, criminal law, criminal justice administration, and the relationship of these topics to the larger society.
-Specialized courses (or symposia) are offered to address specific needs and interests in areas such as homicide investigation, terrorism, and women and minorities in the criminal justice system.
+Specialized courses (or symposia) are offered to address specific needs and interests in areas such as:

 All students in the program participate in internships with criminal justice agencies.
 These internships provide real-work experiences that can lead to jobs in the field following graduation.
 Professors in the program hold doctorates in areas such as criminal justice, jurisprudence, sociology, and psychology.
 Many have experience in the field as police and correctional administrators, prosecutors, probation officers, criminal investigators, correctional counselors and therapists, and criminal justice planners.